Investing in the UK Stock Market After Brexit

 Other UK companies that are more domestically focused and may not have a large impact from moves in the sterling, include:

-▶️Lloyds (LLOY) - Lloyd's is one of the UK's largest banks and focuses almost exclusively in the UK market.
+▶️ Lloyds (LLOY) - Lloyd's is one of the UK's largest banks and focuses almost exclusively in the UK market.
 But while there may be no large impact from moves in sterling, any banking stock is a play on the economy.
 The impact of the coronavirus has wreaked havoc on global economies but is, nonetheless, an interesting stock to watch.

 ▶️ FTSE 250 Index ETF - The FTSE 250 index comprises the 101st to 350th largest companies listed on the London Stock Exchange.
 These are primarily companies that are more domestically focused.
-With Admirals you can invest into a range of different FTSE 250 ETFs, such as: iShares FTSE 250 ETF (MIDDL)Vanguard FTSE 250 ETF (VMID).
+With Admiral Markets you can invest into a range of different FTSE 250 ETFs, such as: iShares FTSE 250 ETF (MIDDL)Vanguard FTSE 250 ETF (VMID).

-In fact, with the Admirals Invest.MT5 account you can invest in stocks and ETFs from the 15 of the largest stock exchanges in the world!
+In fact, with the Admiral Markets Invest.MT5 account you can invest in stocks and ETFs from the 15 of the largest stock exchanges in the world!
 You can open an account with only a €1 minimum deposit and enjoy free access to real-time prices and access low commissions and low minimum transaction fees.

 To get started, click on the banner below: